kapral18/karenjs.com/src/pages/blog/understanding-this-one-example-at-a-time/index.md

 So if you want to correctly infer `this` keyword:

-1. You build the call chain all the way to the call/calls that contain `this` expression directly inside.
+1. Build the call chain all the way down to the call/calls that contain `this` expression directly inside.
-2. If there are multiple calls with `this` keyword expressions directly inside, you evaluate them from left to right, i.e. in order of invocation.
+2. If there are multiple calls with `this` keyword directly inside, evaluate them from left to right, i.e. in order of invocation.
-3. When evaluating the call containing `this` keyword, you check if it's an arrow function.
+3. When evaluating the call containing `this` keyword, check if it's an arrow function.
-4. If it is, you apply the "dot" rule to the call where this arrow function was defined.
+4. If it is, apply the "dot" rule to the call where this arrow function was defined.
-5. Otherwise you apply the "dot" rule to the call.
+5. Otherwise apply the "dot" rule to the call, directly containing `this` keyword.
-6. Given `call(<baseValue>/apply<baseValue>)` in signature, use that `<baseValue>` as `this`.
+6. Given a call like `foo.call(<baseValue>)` or `foo.apply(<baseValue>)`, apply "dot" rule to `foo` with explicitly provided `<baseValue>` from `call/apply`.
-7. Unless if it's an arrow function call, then ignore `call/apply` altogether.
+7. Unless it's an arrow function call, in which case ignore `call/apply` altogether.
-8. Given call that was previously bound like `bind(<baseValue>)`, use that `<baseValue>` as `this`.
+8. Given call that was previously bound with `.bind(<baseValue>)`, apply "dot" rule to that call with explicitly provided `<baseValue>` from `bind`.
-9. Unless `bind` was called on an arrow function, then ignore `bind` altogether.
+9. Unless `.bind(<baseValue>)` was called on an arrow function, then ignore `.bind(...)` altogether.
-10. When in strict mode don't convert primitive `<baseValue>` to object counterparts.
+10. When in strict mode don't convert primitive `<baseValue>` like `undefined` or `null` to object counterparts, like `window`
 11. Beware of edge cases with global evaluation, eval and indirection.

 ### Bonus: NodeJS